-After about 4000 kg of oil had been expressed with the oil seed expeller, mechanical difficulties were encountered.
+After ca. 1400 L of oil had been expressed with the oilseed expeller, mechanical difficulties were encountered.
 The screw would continually score against the tapered end bushing rendering the press inoperative.
-At first, this was thought to be caused by foreign material, such as metal scraps, contaminating the seed.
-Precautions were taken to prevent this problem including screening the seed, incorporating a better magnetic metal trap, but problem persisted.
+At first, this was thought to be caused by foreign material, such as small metal scraps, contaminating the seed.
+Precautions were taken to prevent this problem, including screening the seed and incorporating a better magnetic metal trap, but the problem persisted.
 Various methods of rebuilding the screw and tapered bushing were explored at this time.
-The end bushing was first rebuilt with brass, then a steel insert and finally a spray powder hard facing technique. these methods worked satisfactorily.
-The auger, made of manganese steel, responded well to the spray powder build-up and a turning and polishing operation.
+The end bushing was first rebuilt with brass, then a steel insert and finally a spray powder hard facing technique.
+None of these methods worked satisfactorily.
+The auger, made of manganese steel, responded well to the spray powder buildup and a turning and polishing operation.
 The tapered end bushing was then bored out to the base cast iron and the resulting combination has worked well for the remaining 6000 kg of seed processed.
-Bushing problems on the drive have been corrected.
-Since these problems have been corrected, 2700 L of oil have been produced with an overall efficiency of nearly 85 percent and a yield of 422 L/Mg.
+Bushing problems on the drive have also been corrected.
+Since these problems have been corrected, 2700 L of oil have been produced with an overall efficiency of nearly 85% and a yield of 0.422 L/kg.

-It should be noted that if the screw fails during the processing of 1 Mg of seed \$0.20 - 0.30 extra cost per liter of oil is incurred to replace or rebuild the screw.
+It should be noted that screw failure during the processing of 1 Mg of seed results in \$0.20-0.30 extra cost per liter TABLE IV